Self drive day outings

 From Old Coach Road, you can explore the Southern Lowveld and Swaziland.
 Barberton is Mountain land territory – take a day self-drive trip for some fantastic scenery via Barberton/Swaziland/Badplaas and visit the old mining town in Msauli.

 Kruger National Park is only a 65km drive away (Malelane gate) and within easy reach for a day visit.
 We will supply a breakfast/picnic pack for an early start.
-If you enjoy hiking, the Queen Rose Hiking Trail on the R38 Badplaas road offers day hikes as well as overnight hikes.
-More information below.

 Take a Tour of Barberton